Culture of Baltimore: Formstone

 A tour through many of Baltimore's row house neighborhoods will reveal a façade style not found in many other cities: Formstone.
 Introduced in the 1950s, Formstone was a modern-day solution to early Baltimore brick that was so poor it needed frequent painting to keep it from deteriorating.
 But soon Formstone became an icon of status for many homeowners.

 The appeal of Formstone was that, once installed, it required virtually no maintenance.
 Salesmen boasted that the installation lasted forever and that the first cost was also the last as no upkeep or repair was required.
 Salesmen also pointed out that Formstone was also about one-third the cost of other façade improvement solutions.
 Its colorful stucco veneer gave a stone-like appearance that could be shaped into different textures.
 Formstone was particularly popular in East Baltimore, where residents believed that the stone imitation made their neighborhood resemble that of an Eastern European town, which some thought had an appearance of affluence.

 Patented in 1937 by L. Albert Knight, Formstone was similar to a product that was invented eight years earlier in Columbus, Ohio, and called Permanent Stone.
 Permanent Stone was also a veneer.
 In the 1970s preservationists and rehabbers felt that Formstone took away from the historic and architectural value of the homes and many had it removed.
 This can be a costly and time-consuming process.
 Once removed, the brick requires a thorough acid-wash cleaning and then repointing of the grout.

 Marble steps

-Marble steps are frequently used at the front entrances of row houses in Baltimore.
-The use of marble for steps is due to the presence of high quality white marble in Cockeysville, a town 17 miles north of Baltimore's Inner Harbor by highway.
-The marble found there is of such quality that it was preferred over the products of the much closer Potomac marble quarries for many public structures in Washington, D.C., including the Washington Monument, and 108 columns of the Capitol building itself.
-During the construction of the Washington Monument in the mid-19th century, the marble gained in popularity as a decorative stone and was used widely for the steps of row houses surrounding Baltimore's inner harbor and in Fells Point.
-Scrubbing marble steps with Bon Ami powder and a pumice stone has become a tradition in Baltimore.
+The ubiquity of the marble steps on Baltimore's rowhouses is due to the local availability of Cockeysville Marble, a white stone considered comparable in quality to Italian Carrara marble.
+It was quarried in significant amounts during the 19th and early 20th centuries from the Beaver Dam quarry, which has been called Maryland's "most celebrated building-stone quarry."

+The quarry's prominence grew during the construction of the Washington Monument in the mid-19th century.
+Its marble was used for the monument's upper 390 feet, and for the 108 columns of the United States Capitol building.
+This high-profile use made the stone fashionable for decorative purposes in Baltimore, leading to its widespread adoption for the steps of rowhouses, especially in neighborhoods like Fells Point and around the Inner Harbor.
+This, in turn, led to a cherished community tradition: the Saturday morning scrubbing of the marble steps with Bon Ami powder and a pumice stone to make them gleam white.